 This past Sunday was of course Mother’s Day.
 It was also the day earmarked for the Susan G. Komen Race for the Cure at the Mall of America in Bloomington, MN.
 (I live close to the Twin Cities and lived there for many years, hence my interest).
 While watching the news Sunday night and observing the anchors beaming and smiling, I found myself feeling fidgety, uncomfortable and yes, even guilty because I was not feeling what I was supposed to be feeling.
 I was not feeling all warm, fuzzy and grateful.
-In fact, I was feeling the opposite.
-I was feeling a bit ungrateful.
-Why?
+In fact, I was feeling quite the opposite.

 The story was meant to be of the warm and fuzzy type, the kind of story that makes everyone watching feel good, it was Sunday evening after all.
 And not just any Sunday evening, Mother’s Day Sunday evening.